Place of Instruction

 Students who have been registered in NOR-U3 three times, cannot register for courses and examinations in 2/3 due to the overlap.

-A scale from A - F
+Grade scale A - F

 The reading list is announced at the start of the semester.

 Text material will consist of fiction, non- fiction and relevant newspaper articles as well as various types of assignments.
 This could include a textbook or compendium.
 Students also need a dictionary and a grammar textbook.

 The course will be evaluated in line with the Department's policies and UiB's quality assurance system.